HUMBLE ROOTS

 Over the years, many improvements and changes have been made.
 All of the cabins have been undergone renovations, floating house rentals have come and gone, and new buildings have been constructed.

-And the Talvi families love the challenge.
+And the Talvi family loves the challenge.